VelizarT/NotesApp/README.md

 # notesApp
-This is a simple app build on Node.js
+This is a simple command line app build on Node.js.
+It uses two npm modules: yargs and fs.